Scottsdale Rollover Accident Attorney

 Who is Liable for My Damages from a Rollover Car Accident?

-If you are at fault for the accident, your liability insurance will not pay your damages.
+If you are at fault for the accident, there is a chance that your liability insurance will not pay your damages.
 If you have PIP or Medical Pay, you might receive some compensation for your lost wages and medical bills.
 Likewise, if you carry comprehensive and collision insurance, your insurance company may pay for the repairs to your vehicle.

 However, if you are a passenger in the vehicle, another driver caused the crash, or another third party is responsible (i.e. parts manufacturer, government entity, etc.), you can file a personal injury claim seeking compensation for damages.
 An SUV rollover attorney can help you prepare your claim to maximize your chance of receiving full compensation for your injury claim.

 Contact A Scottsdale Rollover Accident Lawyer for A Free Case Review